CSharpM7/SharpSmashSuite/README.md

 ### Step By Step Overview:

+**Importing the model:**
 1. Blender SSS - Prepare your models.
 This blender program can properly separate objects by material, group objects by material without losing UV maps, rename meshes to their material's name, and export a list of material and texture names
+2. StudioSB - Import your meshes from Blender, export a numdlb and numshb file

+**SharpSuite.py**
+This is when you can use SharpSuite.py to create a quick prototype to see how your model looks in-game.
+This would skip steps using img2nutexbGUI and Magic Model.
+I still recommend using LazyMat if you have access to excel to properly assign shaders to materials.

+**Creating materials and textures:**
-2. LazyMat - Create a numatb file.
+1. LazyMat - Create a numatb file.
 You'll use the exported material list to fill this out.
 This can be customized to keep a list of shaders.
-3. Img2nutexbGUI - Convert several images at once to nutexb files
+2. Img2nutexbGUI - Convert several images at once to nutexb files

-4. StudioSB - Import your meshes from Blender, export a numdlb and numshb file
+**Preview:**
+1. CrossMod/SSBH_Editor - After using LazyMat, LazyNumdlb, and StudioSB, preview the model

+**Finishing:**
-5. MagicModel - Reassigns meshs' their material label based on that mesh's name, and alphabetically sorts mesh and material files.
+1. MagicModel - Reassigns meshs' their material label based on that mesh's name, and alphabetically sorts mesh and material files.
 This only works if Blender SSS was used on the mesh.
-6. CrossMod - After using LazyMat, LazyNumdlb, and StudioSB, preview the model
-7. LazyConfig - Creates a config.json to be used with file addition
+2. LazyConfig - Creates a config.json to be used with file addition
-8. UI Retrieve - Easily retrieves all relevant UI for your mod so you can replace it when finished
+3. UI Retrieve - Easily retrieves all relevant UI for your mod so you can replace it when finished

 # Special Thanks